pelmered/fake-car/README.md

 2. The provider name has changed from `Fakear` to `FakeCar`.
 This will cause problems if you are on a case-sensitive filesystem, but it is strongly recommended to change this even if you are not.
 3. The methods `transliterate` and `checkDigit` on the `FakeCar` provider class are now no longer publicly available (Visibility changed to private).
 4. The public methods `getRandomElementsFromArray` and `getWeighted` on the `FakeCar` provider class has been moved to a helper class.
 Access them like this: `\Faker\Provider\FakeCarHelper::getWeighted`
+5. The constants `EBCDIC` and `MODELYEAR` are no longer public.

+3, 4 and 5 are changes to limited to undocumented features of the public API and should therefore not impact the typical use cases of this package.

 ## Basic Usage